Reading Time — 10 minutes

 How much house can I afford on different salaries?

 Your income directly impacts your home affordability, but the relationship isn't always straightforward.
-Here's how different salary levels translate into home buying power using the 28/36 rule.
+Here's how different salary levels translate into home-buying power using the 28/36 rule.

 $70,000 income example

 With a $70,000 annual salary, your gross monthly income is about $5,833.
-Following the 28 percent guideline, your maximum monthly housing payment would be around $1,633.
+Following the 28% guideline, your maximum monthly housing payment would be around $1,633.

-After accounting for property taxes, insurance and potentially PMI, this typically translates to a home price range of $275,000 to $325,000, depending on your down payment and local costs.
+After accounting for property taxes, insurance, and potentially PMI, this typically translates to a home price range of $275,000 to $325,000, depending on your down payment and local costs.

 $100,000 income example